-The consolidated statement of financial condition include the accounts of Morgan Stanley DW Inc., formerly Dean Witter Reynolds Inc., a broker-dealer registered with the Securities and Exchange Commission ("SEC"), and its wholly-owned subsidiaries (the "Company").
+The consolidated statement of financial condition includes the accounts of Morgan Stanley DW Inc., a broker-dealer registered with the Securities and Exchange Commission ("SEC"), and its wholly-owned subsidiaries (the "Company").
 The Company serves the investment needs of its customers by providing a wide range of investment products and advice through its sales organization located throughout the United States.
-The Company is wholly-owned by Morgan Stanley Dean Witter & Co. ("MSDW").
+The Company is a wholly-owned subsidiary of Morgan Stanley ("MS"), formerly Morgan Stanley Dean Witter & Co.
 The Company is also registered as a futures commission merchant with the Commodity Futures Trading Commission ("CFTC").